Prooffreader/election_2016_data/README.md

 Note that if there is only one candidate with is_winner == True and votes == NaN, they ran uncontested.

+A word about the ``individual_party`` and ``party`` fields. ``party`` is filled out when the entire subtable is for one party, e.g. a primary. ``individual_party`` is filled out when an individual line showing a candidate lists a political party.
+I kept politico's coding, D=Democrate, R=Republican, L=Libertarian, G=Green, I=Independent... and then there are some others for minor parties (P, V, etc.) that I did not investigate.
+If anyone wants to supply names for these parties, send me a message or a pull request.

 Note that the number of votes is reported as a float instead of an integer due to a particularity of the pandas/pydata ecosystem: since they contain NaNs (the uncontested winners mentioned in the previous note), and NaNs are dtype float, the column cannot be integer.

 For the curious, the Jupyter notebooks I used to scrape the data are in the ``notebooks`` folder.
 They're not beautiful, but they work.